serpious/qnet_intern_drdo/README.md

 ---
 ### Others:
-Analysing MIT iQuHack's distillation solutions (in progress)
+Analysing MIT iQuHack's distillation challenge and its solutions (in progress)